 - Ewaso Nyiro Ecosystem- Which includes Isiolo and Laikipia Counties

 - Tana River – which extends across Northern Kitui, and Tharaka Counties

 - Mt.
-Kenya Ecosystem- In parts of Meru, Nyeri and Nanyuki
+Kenya Ecosystem- Reaching into parts of Meru, Nyeri and Nanyuki

 - Mid Great Rift Valley – which includes parts of Baringo (East Pokot)

 - Aberdares Range Ecosystem- which is in Nyandarua County